Tea-n-Tech/chia-tea/docs/architecture_summary.md

 The collected chia data needs to be sent from the monitoring clients to the monitoring server.
 The glue for this task is the communication protocol written in [Protobuf][protobuf].
 This protocol defines two things: which data is sent from the monitored machines to the server but also what data is stored in the database.
 The protocol can be found in the folder `protocol` and the generated source code can be found under `chia_tea.protobuf.generated`.
 There is also a [GRPC][grpc] service definition, which defines the communication functions between server and client.

-The module `chia_tea.protobuf.data_collection` converts the `ChiaWatchdog` data into protobuf messages.
+The module `chia_tea.monitoring.data_collection` converts the `ChiaWatchdog` data into protobuf messages.
 It also contains the code to collect hardware information but this will be seperated in the future.

 ### Data Storage